joe-irving/defundclimatechaos/media.md

 title: 'Media '
 top_image: ''
 top_quote: '"For me, this is personal.
-I know the families in Bulacan, Philippines forced from their homes because of a project funded by Standard Chartered Bank"'
+I know the families in Bulacan, Philippines forced from their homes because of a project funded by Standard Chartered Bank" Mitzi Tan, Fridays for Future Philippines'
 image: ''
 credits: ''
 permalink: media